Music theory drilled the way it gets taught.

 About the author

-Music Theory Tools is built by Dr. Paul Garza, music theory instructor at the University of Houston.
+Continuo is built by Dr. Paul Garza, music theory instructor at the University of Houston.
 The site started as a set of homework drills for his Theory I-IV courses and grew into a general-purpose practice library.

 It's free to use, and there's no advertising.
 Course content authored for Houston students is publicly readable; the practice library is open to anyone learning theory.